 In addition to his thriving trial practice, Mr. Chaffin also has extensive experience in appellate courts in both civil and criminal cases.
-His appellate experience began in law school when he was the chairman of his law school’s moot court board and selected as a leading appellate advocate and brief writer.
+His appellate experience began in law school when he was the chairman of W&L’s moot court board and selected as a leading appellate advocate and brief writer in the school’s annual competition.
 Since then, Mr. Chaffin has represented the government, organizations, and individuals before various state and federal appellate courts, including the Pennsylvania Superior Court, the Pennsylvania Supreme Court, the Second Circuit Court of Appeals, the Third Circuit Court of Appeals, the Eleventh Circuit Court of Appeals, and the U.S. Supreme Court.
 In the U.S. Supreme Court, Mr. Chaffin was counsel to amicus in Wyeth v.
 Levine, which was a key Supreme Court case upholding the rights of consumers to sue pharmaceutical companies for injuries that resulted from dangerous and defective drugs.
 Mr. Chaffin has also represented the national AARP organization before the Second Circuit of Appeals in pharmaceutical litigation and before the U.S. Supreme Court in securities litigation.
-Early in his career along with other Reed Smith attorneys, he helped obtain reversal of a death penalty sentence for a death row inmate in Pennsylvania.
+Early in his career, along with other Reed Smith attorneys, he helped obtain reversal of a death penalty sentence for a death row inmate in Pennsylvania.

-Further, while Mr. Chaffin’s practice now focuses exclusively on representing personal injury victims and whistleblowers, Mr. Chaffin has prosecuted a wide variety of plaintiff cases in various courts and forums around the country over the course of his career.
+Further, while Mr. Chaffin’s practice now focuses exclusively on representing personal injury victims and whistleblowers, Mr. Chaffin has prosecuted a wide variety of plaintiff cases in various courts and forums around the country.
 His past experience includes the successful prosecution of securities fraud class actions, derivate actions, consumer fraud class actions, securities arbitrations (pre-FINR), FINRA actions, antitrust class actions, environmental contamination cases, Lanham Act cases, and employment discrimination/workplace harassment cases.
-Mr. Chaffin’s efforts for victims over his career have yielded over a billion dollars in recoveries for class members and individual victims.
+Mr. Chaffin’s efforts for victims over his career have yielded over a billion dollars in recoveries.

 Prior to focusing exclusively on plaintiffs work, Mr. Chaffin was a federal prosecutor in the U.S. Attorney’s Office in the Eastern District of New York.
 As a federal prosecutor, Mr. Chaffin prosecuted a wide variety of cases, including narcotics trafficking, organized crime, murder, racketeering, money laundering, immigration fraud, terrorism, arms trafficking, securities fraud, and wire fraud.
 Mr. Chaffin’s most notable prosecutions included the highly-publicized Computer Associates International and Symbol Technologies accounting and securities fraud prosecutions (over $1.2 billion and $200 million respectively).
 Mr. Chaffin was also lead trial counsel in a number of criminal trials, including a successful securities fraud manipulation trial involving over $20 million in investor losses.
-Mr. Chaffin further was one of the early responders in the days after the 9/11 attacks, working as part of the FBI command center in NYC.
+Mr. Chaffin further was one of the early responders after the 9/11 attacks, working with the team at the New York City FBI command center.
 Mr. Chaffin’s work as a federal prosecutor over the years took him all over the world—he traveled extensively in Europe, working with his counterparts in foreign governments—and resulted in helping hundreds of victims of violent crimes and corporate fraud.

 Mr. Chaffin maintains residences with his family in New York and the Ohio Valley, splitting time among the firm’s offices.
-When Mr. Chaffin is not managing the firm or working with his clients, he enjoys time with his wife and kids, hiking, fishing, skiing, and traveling.
-His passion for fishing started with his grandfather on the lakes and streams of West Virginia and continues with his son in both fresh and saltwater.
+When Mr. Chaffin is not managing the firm or working with his clients, he enjoys time with his family, hiking, fishing, skiing, and traveling.
+His passion for fishing started with fishing with his grandfather when he was a boy on the lakes and streams of West Virginia and continues today with his son in both fresh and saltwater.

 Additional Plaintiff Successes

-- Served on the plaintiff’s counsel committees in the multidistrict litigation involving defective Medtronic and Guidant heart devices in the District of Minnesota, which resulted in over $100 million and $240 million in settlement respectively.
+- Served on the plaintiff’s counsel committees in the multidistrict litigation involving defective Medtronic and Guidant heart devices in the District of Minnesota, which resulted in over $100 million and $240 million in settlements respectively

 - Auto and Trucking